sagemathinc/cocalc/notes/final_push.md

  [x] (0:30) more interact issues exposed by %exercise

  [x] (0:30) move file buttons to left (not way off to right).

+ [x] (3:00?) - copy/paste in terminal sucks; look into hterm... -- HTERM is chrome-only according to <https://groups.google.com/a/chromium.org/forum/?fromgroups=#!topic/chromium-hterm/K_I62Z6Gwuo>, hence not an option.